tuxofil/erjik/README.md

 ### Uninstallation

-To remove erjik from system type:
+To completely remove the Erjik from the system type:

     $ sudo make uninstall